PowerSnail/PowerSnail.github.io/content/posts/comsci/2016-02-27-binary-search-tree.md

   - Data Structure
 date: "2016-02-27"
 slug: "binary-search-tree"
+summary: This is a simple implementation of binary search tree implemented by C++.
 ---

 This is a simple implementation of binary search tree implemented by C++.
 Here are the methods of my BST: